swarmcity/sc-protocol-reference/README.md

 # sc-protocol-reference

-Websocket API for swarm city clients
+Reference implementation for the websocket-API for Swarm City clients

-Runs on helper-nodes , serving clients
+Runs on a global swarm of helper-nodes.

 ## Installing